skeyan/stock-portfolio/README.md

 - Log out and log back in at any time

 ## Running Locally
-**Important Note:** Due to the necessity of env configs, the application will not function by default.
+**Important Note:** Due to the necessity of env configs, the application's API calls will not function until they are properly configured.
+These env files are not committed to protect confidential keys.
 Please reach out to me if you require env configurations.
 The site can currently be tested here on [Netlify](https://stockfolio-frontend.netlify.app/).

 Front-end: